Brunni132/vdp16/README.md

 # Branches
 There are two branches.
 The main one (`master`) runs on the GPU, and the `software-renderer` branch runs on the CPU.
 For compatibility reasons, I generally use the `software-renderer` one when making demos and workshops, so that I am sure that it will run for everyone, no matter their GPU, VM, etc. Note that iOS still used lossy textures when I tested (around 2019) so it's not really supported, which is a good reason for using the `software-renderer` one.
 I would appreciate anyone who could help me debug why that happens.

+## Software renderer bugs
+* Doesn't seem to always fill the background color (cf. VDP logo)
+* Doesn't posterize colors properly (cf. fade sample), maybe the same with per-line color swap
+* Nevertheless, this branch should become the main one because this project uses little power and runs well on the CPU.
+Any help in fixing those would be greatly appreciated!

 # About the doc
 The library should be accompanied with a file vdp-lib.d.ts side-by-side with the library.